Cotoneaster Horizontalis: Beautiful Berries & Foliage

 Humidity-wise, this plant is fine as long as there’s consistent airflow.
 They’re not generally susceptible to many of the moisture-related diseases.
 Coastal conditions often provide enough air moisture that watering frequency is greatly reduced.

-Like most plants that do well in coastal climates, this one tolerates slightly higher salt content.
-It is somewhat resistant to sodium-based ice melt products and road deicers, too.
+Like most plants that do well in coastal climates, this one tolerates higher salt content.
+It is resistant to sodium-based ice melt products and road deicers, too.
 Try to minimize the deicer’s spread to the soil as much as possible.
 Moist, salty sea spray is fine!

 In a perfect world, your cotoneaster plants would have loamy, well-draining soil.
 It would hold just enough moisture to sustain the plant, but water wouldn’t pool around the roots.